Yvon Robert: Return to Montreal (1944–1959)

 Robert returned to Montreal in 1944, and became a successful wrestler during this time.
 In 1948, he wrestled Gorgeous George to a draw before a Montreal-record gate of $21,000 and broke that record within a year.
 In 1953, he formed a successful tag team with Whipper Billy Watson and won the Canadian Tag Team Championship.
 On November 12, Watson and Robert defeated Al Mills and Tiny Mills at a wrestling event held in Toronto with boxing champion Joe Louis as the special guest referee.
 On January 5, 1958, he teamed with Billy Wicks to defeat Corsica Joe and Corsica Jean in Memphis, Tennessee, for the Mid-America Tag Team Championship, which would be Robert's final title.
 In 1959, he came out of retirement.

 Personal life

 Robert was married to Leona.
 They had two daughters, Leona and Suzanne, and one son, Yvon Jr., who became a professional wrestler and promoter.

-In the 1950s Yvon was proprietor of Cafe Le Boheme at 82 Balfour Ave. in Montreal.
+In the 1950s, Yvon was proprietor of Cafe Le Boheme at 82 Balfour Ave. in Montreal.

+Death

 On July 12, 1971, Robert died at his home in Laval, Quebec.
 He was entombed at the Notre Dame des Neiges Cemetery in Montreal.